 Violets are laxative, anti-inflammatory, and antiseptic.
 Who knew that the common violet, sitting in pots in so many homes has medicinal properties?
 Wild violets commonly grow in yards.
 Violet may have anti-cancer properties.
 Add a few leaves and flowers to your summer salad.

-Lavender is beloved for the aroma of its flowers and leaves.
-It is used in many aromatherapy blends as a calming and balancing herb.
+Lavender is beloved for the aroma of its flowers and leaves, as well as its medicinal and cosmetic benefits.
+This pretty, aromatic gem is noted for its antioxidant, sedative, antimicrobial, calming and uplifting properties.
+It has a long history of use as a perfume, healing herb, and air purifier.
+Lavender is used in many aromatherapy blends as a calming and balancing herb.
 It is a favorite women's herb for anxiety, depression and insomnia.

 Sip lavender tea to relieve gas, nausea and headaches.
 Its slight bitterness stimulates bile to aid digestion.
 A teaspoon of dried flowers brewed in a cup of hot water or a dropper of tincture is a usual dose.